-Steps To Eliminate Credit Card Debt
+Steps to Eliminate Credit Card Debt

 Starting with the highest interest rate ensures you’re targeting the most costly credit up front to minimize the total amount of interest you pay.

 A Few More Tips to Get Out of Debt

 While this payment strategy will help you get out of debt, you can potentially make things go even faster.
-First, call your credit card company and ask about getting your rate lowered.
-This won’t always work, but if you have been on time with your payments and a decent credit score, they may be willing to work with you.
+First, call your credit card company and ask about getting your interest rate lowered.
+This won’t always work, but if you've been on time with your payments regularly and have a decent credit score, they may be willing to work with you.
 It doesn’t hurt to try and it doesn’t cost anything.
 The worst they can do is say no.

 Finally, keep in mind that this process still takes time.
-There is no magic method of paying off debt, so realize that it will still take months or even a few years to become completely debt-free.
+There's no magic method of paying off debt, so realize that it can still take months or even a few years to become completely debt-free.
 But by putting a process in place for paying off your cards, you're taking the right steps to get out of debt as soon as possible.